Dixon, Illinois: Arts and culture

-The city of Dixon has numerous art venues including: a downtown art gallery, 2 galleries held in museums, and several private business galleries.
-Dixon also has a performing arts theater called Dixon Stage Left, and a musician and visual arts co-op called Rosbrook Studio.
-The city has numerous festivals throughout the year including: Gardenstock Arts & Music Fest, Venitian Night on the Riverfront, a downtown wine festival, Blues-Brews-and BBQ, Reagan Trail Days, and the fall Scarecrow Festival.
+The War Memorial Arch, also referred to as the Dixon Memorial Arch, sits on Galena Avenue atop a hill just south of the Rock River.
+It features the word "Dixon" in neon glasswork.
+The arch was originally created in 1919, to honor the veterans of the first World War.
+It was then rebuilt multiple times: once in 1949 after "deteriorating", again in 1965 to fit the widened Galena Avenue, and one final time on Veteran's Day, 1985, being rebuilt to be made out of fiberglass.
+The arch has gone on to become a symbol of the town, showing up on the official seal of Dixon and the logo of the government website.

 Every summer Dixon holds the annual Petunia Festival featuring a parade, carnival (Farrow shows), country concert, fireworks show, and a 5K race—the Reagan Run.
 The parade features a multitude of floats from surrounding businesses, politicians, and other area groups.
-A carnival is also held in Dixon during this time, and the festival ends with the Fourth of July fireworks.
-The Downtown district has become a National Historic District.
-The Rock River which runs through the center of Dixon has been designated a National Waterway by the Federal Government.
-Dixon residents have supported a variety of large-scale projects that have created several aspects to their rural community.
-One aspect of this small town is that an individual can kayak the Rock River to the city's downtown docks and join a public Yoga session on the riverfront.
+The festival ends with the Fourth of July fireworks.

 The Petunia Festival was conceived after Dutch Elm Disease and highway expansion wiped out the trees along the major roads in the late 1950s.
 In response to the dramatic change the streetscape underwent, the Dixon Men's Garden Club planted petunias along Galena Avenue to regain some sort of streetscape identity once again in the early 1960s.
 Before this annual festival, volunteers plant thousands of pink petunias along the main streets.
 The flowers are watered and maintained by the combined efforts of city workers and volunteers.